fferegrino/old-feregri.no/content/dev.to/2020-01-28-creating-an-aws-lambda-using-python.md

 ![The tweet we just tweeted from our lambda](https://thepracticaldev.s3.amazonaws.com/i/3okqr3xxu062y9khz9oj.png)

 And that is it, now you have a functioning lambda that is built in the same environment it will be run on.
-I hope you were able to follow this tutorial if you have any comments or questions, do not forget to leave them down below or to contact me on [@io_exception on twitter](https://twitter.com/io_exception/).
+I hope you were able to follow this tutorial if you have any comments or questions, do not forget to leave them down below or to contact me on [@feregri_no on twitter](https://twitter.com/feregri_no/).